-The New Jersey Institute for Food, Nutrition & Health (IFNH) underscores the commitment of Rutgers University to new transformational initiatives across the many disciplines impacting food, nutrition, and health.
-The IFNH draws on the strengths of the entire university as it physically co-locates and strategically aligns the diverse competencies and deep capacity of Rutgers to address society’s major unmet health problems.
-In this complex world, the institute embraces a culture of interdisciplinarity, a culture that seeks solutions to health problems in the social as well as the biological determinants of health.
+The New Jersey Institute for Food, Nutrition, and Health (IFNH) underscores the commitment of Rutgers University to new transformational initiatives across the many disciplines impacting food, nutrition, and health.
+The IFNH draws on the strengths of the entire university as it physically co-locates and strategically aligns the diverse competencies and deep capacity of Rutgers to address society's major unmet health problems.
+Presently, the IFNH has approximately 100 members drawn from 9 schools and 28 different departments.

 The institute is guided by the following organizational principles and core values: